blockfuselabs/website/backend/README.md

 ```

 ### Step 3: Environment Variables & Database Setup
-Copy .env.sample file and rename the copied one to .env.
+- Copy .env.sample file and rename the copied one to .env.
-Edit the .env file and change the database credentials.
+- Edit the .env file and change the database credentials.
+- Edit *config/config.json* and change the database credentials.

 ### Step 4: Run Database Migrations
 Run database migrations: